gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

-GreaterScalar                                            Not test        Not implemented LessEqualScalar                                          Not test        Not implemented LessScalar                                               Not test        Not implemented LogicalNot                               1               OK              Implemented by Not
+GreaterScalar                                            Not test        Not implemented LessEqualScalar                                          Not test        Not implemented LessScalar                                               Not test        Not implemented LogicalNot                               1               Not test        Implemented by Not
 ======================================== =============== =============== =================================================

 Math
 ++++

-Count 5/18
+Count 0/18

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Constant                                                 Not test        Not implemented Abs                                      6               OK              Implemented by Abs Exp                                      6               OK              Implemented by Exp Log                                      6               OK              Implemented by Log Identity                                 1               OK              Implemented by Identity BatchMatmul                              1               OK              Implemented by Matmul Round                                                    Not test        Not implemented Sin                                                      Not test        Not implemented Cos                                                      Not test        Not implemented
+Constant                                                 Not test        Not implemented Abs                                      6               Not test        Implemented by Abs Exp                                      6               Not test        Implemented by Exp Log                                      6               Not test        Implemented by Log Identity                                 1               Not test        Implemented by Identity BatchMatmul                              1               Not test        Implemented by Matmul Round                                                    Not test        Not implemented Sin                                                      Not test        Not implemented Cos                                                      Not test        Not implemented